-- Better Decision Making: It provides a practical base for decision making on the viability of a project leaving aside the emotional thinking.
+Better Decision Making: It provides a solid base for decision making on the viability of a project leaving aside the emotional thinking.

-- Set Revenue and Sales Targets: Break-even analysis gives a clear picture of the number of units to be sold or the amount of revenue to be generated to cover up the cost and achieve profitability.
+Set Revenue and Sales Targets: Break-even analysis gives a clear picture of the number of units to be sold or the amount of revenue to be generated for covering up the cost and achieving profitability.
 These figures set a target for the lower levels to perform accordingly.

 What is a Break-Even Point?

 Break-even point is that point of sale where the revenue generated by the company is equal to the total cost incurred by it.
 It is a position where the organization is at a no-profit no loss situation.

 Graphical Representation of Break-Even Point

 To understand the concept of break-even point in detail, let us have a look at the following graph of break-even analysis: